How to Do a Budget Analysis for Your Business

 How to Create a Cash Budget

 - Determine the amount of cash that will flow out of your firm during the month.
 You will have expenses.
 You will probably have to buy office supplies.
-Other monthly expenses may include advertising, vehicle expenses, payroll expenses, just to name a few.
+Other monthly expenses may include advertising, vehicle expenses, and payroll expenses, just to name a few.
 You will have some quarterly expenses, such as taxes.
 You may have expenses that just occur occasionally, like purchases of computer equipment, vehicles, or other larger expenses.
-Here is an example of a Schedule of Cash Payments that is the second step of the cash budget.

 - Your ending balance for the first month becomes the beginning balance for the second month.
 You do the same type of analysis.
 Each month, you may have to add more items to your cash flow analysis as your business grows.
 You need to decide what the minimum ending cash balance is that you find acceptable for your firm and aim toward that figure each month.

 - If your cash flow turns negative for any one month, you will have to borrow money for that month from family or friends, investors, or from a bank or other financial institutions.
 Then, if your cash flow is positive the next month, you can repay that loan.

 - Keep on doing this each month for your forecasting period.
 Try to keep your borrowing to a minimum and your cash inflow greater than your outflows.
 Remember that this cash budget is a financial forecasting document but try to follow it as closely as possible.

 - Take a look at this article.
 It shows you how to use the cash budget as a part of a comprehensive financial forecasting plan.